On finite-energy solutions of Kazan-Warner equations on the lattice graph: Introduction

-\item This provides the existence result to the Liouville equation for $\kappa$ in a definite range.
-For general $\kappa,$ Problem~\ref{prob2} is still open due to the lack of the scaling. \item For the Liouville equation on $\R^2,$ by \eqref{eq:totcurv} it is known that for any fixed $\kappa>0,$ any finite-energy solution satisfies $\int_{\R^2}e^{\kappa u}=\frac{8\pi}{\kappa}$.
-In contrast, our result shows that on $\Z^2$ there exists a continuous family of finite-energy solutions whose total energy ranges over $[\frac{2\pi(2+\epsilon)}{\kappa},\frac{2\pi(2+\epsilon^{-1})}{\kappa}]$ for $\epsilon\in (0,1).$ Moreover, while any finite-energy solution in $\R^2$ has the asymptotic behavior our solutions on $\Z^2$ exhibit the asymptotics These phenomena could be caused by the geometry of the lattice, e.g., Green's function of the Laplacian in $\Z^2$ is non-positive, which is a new feature.
-This provides rich results, exploring how the discrete nature of the graph interacts with the nonlinearities in the equation. \end{enumerate} \end{remark}
+\begin{remark} For the Liouville equation with $\kappa=1$ on $\R^2,$ by \eqref{eq:totcurv} it is known that any finite-energy solution satisfies $\int_{\R^2}e^{u}=8\pi$.
+In contrast, our result shows that on $\Z^2$ there exists a continuous family of finite-energy solutions whose total energy ranges over $(4\pi,\infty).$ Moreover, while any finite-energy solution in $\R^2$ has the asymptotic behavior our solutions on $\Z^2$ exhibit the varying asymptotics, i.e. for all $c\in(2,\infty)$ there exists some solution These phenomena could be caused by the geometry of the lattice, e.g., Green's function of the Laplacian in $\Z^2$ is non-positive, which is a new feature.
+This provides rich results, exploring how the discrete nature of the graph interacts with the nonlinearities in the equation. \end{remark}

 When $\varepsilon=-1,$ it is known that the nonlinear term $ e^{\kappa u}$ is an absorption, and equation (\ref{eq 1.0}) turns to be In this case, the solution to the equation satisfies the maximum principle.
 We adopt the framework of the fixed point theorem to prove the existence of finite-energy solutions.